 After a lunch buffet in Chivay, we were transferred to another bus.
 We climbed up to 4,900 meters above sea level, to the Mirador de los Andes.
 This is as close as you’ll get to Peru’s active volcanoes without doing an effort.

 We held an afternoon tea break in the middle of nowhere.
 To our big surprise, Belgium’s European Championship game against Wales was airing.
 We could only see part of it, and that was probably for the best.
-Last stop before heading to Puno was Laguna Lagunillas.
-More than the flamingos, it was the beautiful background that drew my attention.
+The last stop before reaching Puno was scenic Laguna Lagunillas.

 Our stay for the night in Puno was Hotel Libertador.
 Located right on Lake Titicaca, the hotel offers panoramic views from the rooms and on-site restaurant.
 Once again, we woke up way too early for being on a holiday.
 But the spectacular sunrise over Lake Titicaca was more than worth it.